Huroob Status Saudi Arabia — What It Means & How To Clear It 2026

 Huroob and Your EOSB Rights

-A common question: if my employer filed Huroob against me, do I still get EOSB?
+A very common question — if my employer filed Huroob against me, do I still get EOSB?

-If you genuinely abandoned work without notice, the employer may have grounds to reduce EOSB under Article 80 — but they still cannot simply cancel all your entitlements without going through legal process.
+If you genuinely abandoned work without notice the employer may have grounds to reduce EOSB under Article 80 — but they still cannot cancel all entitlements without going through proper legal process.
+File an HRSD complaint and use your contract, payslips and all communications as evidence of your entitlement.

 Calculate Your EOSB — Even After Huroob

-Even if your employer filed Huroob, you may still be entitled to EOSB.
-Calculate what you are owed using our free calculator and use it as evidence in your complaint.
+Even if your employer filed Huroob you may still be entitled to EOSB.
+Calculate what you are owed and use it as evidence in your HRSD complaint.

 Can You Work for Another Employer While Huroob Is Active?

 Some workers continue working informally while trying to clear Huroob — but this is a significant legal risk.
-The safest path is to clear the Huroob first before starting with a new employer.
+The safest path is to clear the Huroob first before starting with any new employer.
+Do not put a new employer at legal risk by working informally.

 Protecting Yourself from Huroob